hal-platform/hal-agent/README.md

     - 'data/'
 ```

+Please note, currently the only system or container supported is "global".
+In addition, the total commands in each command list for each step must be less than 10.

 ### On Build

 During the build process, The following environment variables are available to application build scripts: